-God doesn’t promise a life without challenges.
-However, he does promise that he will always be with us.
-He has the ability to take our load of worries on himself and give us peace and certainty that he will take care of our concerns.
+God doesn’t promise a life without challenges, but he does promise that he will always be with us.
+He wants to replace our worries with his peace.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!

 Bring a bag of smooth stones and several permanent markers.
 Give each student two or three stones.
 Ask each student to write something they often worry about on each stone.
 Tell them that these are small reminders of the larger boulders of worry that each of them carry each day.

 Ask: If your pockets were filled with stones like these, representing your worries, how would their presence affect your day?

 The weight would make it hard to walk, do sports, sit down in class or for lunch.

 Ask: If there were too many to fit in your pockets, you might put them in your backpack.
 How would this affect your day?

 It would hurt your back, be too heavy to carry, you would want to get rid of it or ask for help.

 Read: Imagine Jesus saying to you, “I will carry your backpack.
 Whatever concerns you have, I’ve got this.
 Will you hand me your backpack?”
 How would you feel if Jesus made this offer?

 What are three things you worry about?
 How does worrying affect your life?
 Imagine life without worries or anxiety.
 What would it look like?
 If you could be freed from your worries, would you accept that freedom?
 Why or why not?